Donald Marshall Jr.

-Donald Marshall Jr. (13 September 1953 – 6 August 2009) was a Mi'kmaw man who was wrongly convicted of murder.
+Donald Marshall Jr. (13 September 1953 – 6 August 2009) was a Mi'kmaq man who was wrongly convicted of murder.
 The case inspired a number of questions about the fairness of the Canadian justice system, especially given that Marshall was Aboriginal; as the Canadian Broadcasting Corporation put it, "The name Donald Marshall is almost synonymous with 'wrongful conviction' and the fight for native justice in Canada."
 The case inspired the Michael Harris book, Justice Denied: The Law Versus Donald Marshall and the subsequent film Justice Denied.
 His father, Donald Marshall Sr., was grand chief of the Mi'kmaq Nation at the time.

 Early life

 Marshall was born on 13 September 1953 on the Membertou First Nation in Sydney, Nova Scotia.
 He was the oldest of 13 children of Donald Marshall Sr., the Grand Chief of the Mi'kmaq, and his wife Caroline Googoo.